snerpton/agidea-frontend-boilerplate/README.md

 **4. Restore packages**

-Run the command `npm install` to estore the packages listed in `package.json`.
+Run the command `npm install` to restore the packages listed in `package.json`.